-I served on editorial boards including Annals of Statistics, Journal of American Statistical Association, and Journal of Machine Learning Research.
-My leadership roles included co-chairing the National Scientific Committee of the Statistical and Applied Mathematical Sciences Institute (SAMSI), and serving on the scientific advisory committee of SAMSI and IPAM, and on the board of trustees of ICERM and the Board of Governors of IEEE-IT Society.
-I served on the scientific advisory committee for the IAS Special Year on optimization, statistics and theoretical machine learning.
-I am serving on the editorial board of PNAS and the scientific advisory committee of the UK Turing Institute for Data Science and AI.
+She served on editorial boards including Annals of Statistics, Journal of American Statistical Association, and Journal of Machine Learning Research.
+Her leadership roles included co-chairing the National Scientific Committee of the Statistical and Applied Mathematical Sciences Institute (SAMSI), and serving on the scientific advisory committee of SAMSI and IPAM, and on the board of trustees of ICERM and the Board of Governors of IEEE-IT Society.
+She recently served on the scientific advisory committee for the IAS Special Year on optimization, statistics and theoretical machine learning, the Scientific Advisory Boards of Canadian Statistical Sciences Institute (CANSSI),

 and the inaugural scientific advisory committees of the UK Turing Institute for Data Science and AI.
 She is serving on the editorial board of PNAS, as a senior adivsor at the Simons Instiute for the Theor of Computing at UC Berkeley, on the adivsory board of the AI Policy Hub at UC Berkeley, the Scientific Advisory Committee of the Department of Quantitative and Computational Biology at USC, and on the External Advisory Committee, Learning the Earth with Artificial Intelligence and Physics (LEAP), an NSF Science and Technology Center (STC), at Columbia University.